freebirdATL/main/README.md

 Hi!<br>
 I’m @freebirdATL.
-ATL = Atlanta, the greatest city in the world and my home.

-I'm an accountant turned data engineer ...<br>
+I'm a physics major turned financial analyst turned software engineer turned  teacher ...<br>
-... but there were many steps during that transition (and I'm still learning!).<br><br>
+... there were many steps during that transition (and I'm still learning!).<br><br>
 Which means, if you find yourself in the wrong career path and need to move, I'd love to share my experience .<br><br>
 📫&nbsp;&nbsp;nathanfreeman@outlook.com